 - a.
-The Tier A Municipality may rely on another governmental, private, or nonprofit entity to satisfy one or more of the Tier A Municipality's MS4 NJPDES permit conditions, or component thereof, through the implementation of best management practices or control measures.
+The Tier B Municipality may rely on another governmental, private, or nonprofit entity to satisfy one or more of the Tier B Municipality's MS4 NJPDES permit conditions, or component thereof, through the implementation of best management practices or control measures.
 This is only allowable provided the following conditions are met: - i.
 The other entity implements the best management practice(s) or control measure(s); - ii.
 The particular best management practice(s) or control measure(s), or component(s) thereof, is at least as stringent or as frequent as the corresponding NJPDES permit requirement; - iii.
-The other entity agrees in writing or is required by law to implement the measure(s), or component(s) thereof, in such a manner that is in compliance with the Tier A MS4 NJPDES permit on the Tier A Municipality's behalf; and - iv.
-The Tier A Municipality specifies in its SPPP (1) which NJPDES permit conditions will be implemented by another entity and (2) the name of the responsible entity. - b.
-For any projects or activities which the Tier A Municipality assigns to another entity which is a private contractor, the awarded contract shall require the contractor to conduct such projects or activities in such a manner that is in compliance with the Tier A MS4 NJPDES permit. - c.
-The Tier A Municipality is responsible for compliance with this permit if the other entity fails to implement the measure(s) or component(s), thereof.
+The other entity agrees in writing or is required by law to implement the measure(s), or component(s) thereof, in such a manner that is in compliance with the Tier B MS4 NJPDES permit on the Tier B Municipality's behalf; and - iv.
+The Tier B Municipality specifies which NJPDES permit conditions will be implemented by another entity and the name of the responsible entity. - b.
+For any projects or activities which the Tier B Municipality assigns to another entity which is a private contractor, the awarded contract shall require the contractor to conduct such projects or activities in such a manner that is in compliance with the Tier B MS4 NJPDES permit. - c.
+The Tier B Municipality is responsible for compliance with this permit if the other entity fails to implement the measure(s) or component(s), thereof.